faramarzmunshi/d2l-nlp/NLP/Introduction.md

 ### _*Semantic and Pragmatic Tasks*_

-There are two main types of semantics when someone says the word Semantics: lexical semantics and distributional semantics.
+There are two main types of semantics when someone says the word semantics: lexical semantics and distributional semantics.
 Lexical semantics answers the question of "what is the computational meaning of individual words in context."
 Distributional semantics is simply concerned with learning semantic representations from the data.
 The distributional hypothesis in linguistics is derived from the semantic theory of language usage, i.e. words that are used and occur in the same contexts tend to purport similar meanings.
 The underlying idea is that "a word is characterized by the company it keeps."

 The distributional hypothesis is the basis for statistical semantics.
 In recent years, the distributional hypothesis has provided the basis for the theory of similarity-based generalization in language learning: the idea that children can figure out how to use words they've rarely encountered before by generalizing about their use from distributions of similar words.